Skip to main content

 How Do You Structure Contingencies to Win?

-Never waive your financing contingency unless you have alternative funding sources secured.
-Instead, shorten the timeline and provide strong lender documentation.
-When I helped a client win a bidding war for a home near TEXRail access, we shortened all contingencies to 5 days and included a $5,000 appraisal gap guarantee – strategies that made the difference in a seven-offer situation.
+Never waive your financing contingency unless you’ve got a backup plan for funding.
+Instead, shorten the timeline and pair it with bulletproof lender documentation.
+When I helped a family win a bidding war for a home near TEXRail access in Fort Worth, we shortened all contingencies to five days and included a $5,000 appraisal gap guarantee.
+Seven offers on that house.
+We got it.

 Ready to make your move in Dallas-Fort Worth’s competitive market?
 Call or text Kristy at (972) 345-3516 for a free consultation.